emannuel-coder/Book-Reader/README.md

 **Book Reader** is an app that helps you read books.

 ### Note:
-- _This project will be part of my portfolio and is intended to help me practice my skills as a beginner._
+- _This project is a book-reading simulation created for learning and portfolio purposes._